WillowTheWhimsical/WillowTheWhimsical/README.md

-I like to make games and other general softare things.
+I like to make games and other general software things.